joshua-daniel-lee/erddap/ERDDAP_OandM_Technical_Report.md

 ## Executive Summary

 ERDDAP is a **scientific data middleware application** built by oceanographers, not traditional web developers.
 It functions as both a data transformation engine and a web interface, serving as a proxy between diverse scientific data sources and end users.
 Understanding this dual nature is critical for O&M planning.
-This document explains ERDDAP's architecture from a web development perspective and outlines three concrete paths for modernization in GCP.
+This document explains ERDDAP's architecture from a web development perspective and outlines modernization paths for GCP.

 **Key Insight**: ERDDAP is 80% data server (machine-to-machine API), 20% web application (human UI).
 O&M priorities should reflect this.

+### Recommended Approach: Progressive Modernization

+This document recommends a **Progressive Modernization** strategy (Option 2B) that combines:
+1. **Infrastructure modernization** (Enhanced Monolith) - auto-scaling, managed services, CDN
+2. **Interface modernization** (Hybrid UI) - modern frontend while keeping proven data engine

+**Key advantages:**
+- **Parallel tracks**: Infrastructure and UI work can proceed simultaneously (12-18 months total)
+- **Risk reduction**: Each component can be rolled back independently
+- **Upstream compatibility**: Core engine (~90% unchanged) continues receiving security patches
+- **Incremental value**: Infrastructure benefits delivered in months 3-6, UI in months 12-15
+- **Reasonable TCO**: ~$520K-1.2M over 5 years vs. $1.9M-3.7M for full microservices

+**Alternative paths:**
+- **Enhanced Monolith only** (if budget constrained or UI adequate): $235K-770K over 5 years
+- **Full Microservices** (only if scale/isolation required): $1.9M-3.7M over 5 years, complete fork

+The document details three main modernization options, with clear decision criteria and cost-benefit analysis for each.

 ---